 According to the Harvard School of Public Health, snacks should be between 150 and 200 calories.

-One study suggests foods high in whole grains, fiber, and protein can help boost feelings of fullness when eaten as snacks—so look for a combination of fiber, protein, and fat to curb hunger.
+One study suggests foods high in whole grains, fibre, and protein can help boost feelings of fullness when eaten as snacks—so look for a combination of fibre, protein, and fat to curb hunger.

-This calculator breaks down how many macronutrients and micronutrients (including calories and grams of fiber and protein) you need throughout the day to help plan your snacks better.
+Noom’s handy macro calculator breaks down how many macronutrients and micronutrients (including calories and grams of fibre and protein) you need throughout the day to help plan your snacks better.